-- AS.CA S.p.A. sells and distributes fresh, non-perishable and frozen foodstuffs to the foodservice mainly in the Bologna area and, effective as of I February 2020, has leased its business to the Parent Company, which has integrated the activities with those of the MARR Bologna and MARR Romagna distribution centres; - New Catering S.p.A. sells and distributes products to bars and fast food restaurants; - Si'Frutta S.r.l., supplies fresh fruit and vegetables to customers in the channel of hotels, restaurants, organised catering and industrial processing.
+- AS.CA S.p.A. sells and distributes fresh, non-perishable and frozen foodstuffs to the foodservice mainly in the Bologna area and, effective as of I February 2020, has leased its business to the Parent Company, which has integrated the activities with those of the MARR Bologna and MARR Romagna distribution centres; - New Catering S.p.A. sells and distributes products to bars and fast food restaurants; - Si'Frutta S.r.I., supplies fresh fruit and vegetables to customers in the channel of hotels, restaurants, organised catering and industrial processing; - Jolanda de Colò S.p.A. produces, markets and distributes food products in the premium segment (high range).